 First, let's start with a breakdown of your hair.
 The first category we are going to go over is the density of your hair.

 What is Density

 There are ways to figure out the density of your hair.
-This is helpful to find the right products and solutions for your hair so you continually have great volume and keep it looking flawless.
+This is helpful to find the right products and solutions for your hair, so you continually have high volume and keep it looking flawless.
 The average person has about 2,000 strands of hair per square inch of the scalp.
 No matter what your scalp size is, that is a lot of hair.

 Knowing the density of hair will help you when choosing the products for your hair.
 If you have a low density, you want to pick products that aren’t going to weigh down your hair.
 Your hair is possibly thin already, so the last thing you want is to take away from volume.
 You may even want to implore volumizing products into your routine.

 When you have medium density, you have the best pick of the lot.
 Your hair is flexible enough to use any products you like.
 Use heavier products like creams and mousse to enhance volume.
 The beauty of your hair is usually, you have the type that you can wash real quick and be ready for the day, with no products.